Generative multi-scale modeling via spatial autoregressive transport maps: Methodology

-We extend the BTM framework from Section \ref{sec:review} to handle multi-fidelity spatial data by proposing fidelity-aware autoregressive GPs that can learn joint distributions across multiple resolutions or scales from limited training samples.
+We extend the BTM framework from Section \ref{sec:review} to handle multi-scale spatial data by proposing scale-aware autoregressive GPs that can learn joint distributions across multiple resolutions or scales from limited training samples.